chdenat/ACF-Json-location-Manager/Readme.md

 # ACF-Json-location-manager
-ACF companion class to help developers to manage the json file for syncronisation
+ACF companion class to help developers to manage the json files for syncronisation.

-The developer dilemna with ACF...
+##The developer dilemna with ACF...

 When a developer uses ACF, he can manage in a VCS like git or subversion all the field groups he work with.
 For this, he can add a json description of his field group and push it on his repo and the push it on  its production  site for example.